jakehova/knowledgedump/tech/blockchain/ethereum/programming/solidity.md

   return (now >= (lastUpdated + 5 minutes));
 }
 ```
+* selfdestruct(<owner address>) - removes code from the blockchain - any remaining Ether in the contract is sent to a designated target

 ## Inheritance
 * A contract can include code from another contract by using inheritance.